nitaybz/homebridge-roomme/README.md

 # Installation

-This plugin support Homebridge UI and  is [HOOBS](https://hoobs.org/?ref=10876) certified and can be easily installed and configured through their UI.
+This plugin is Homebridge verified and HOOBS certified and can be easily installed and configured through their UI.

 1. Install homebridge using: `sudo npm install -g homebridge --unsafe-perm`
 2. Install this plugin using: `sudo npm install -g homebridge-roomme`